Chew/TARDIS-Docs/docs/modules/weeping-angels.md

 ### Vampires of Venice

+Saturnyn’s fleeing from a crack in time.

 ![Vampire of Venice](/images/docs/vampire_of_venice.jpg)

 ### Vashta Nerada

-Vashta Nerada have a random (configurable) chance of spawning when a bookshelf is broken, say “Hey who turned out the lights?” and of course try to eat you!
+Vashta Nerada have a random (configurable) chance of spawning when a bookshelf is broken, say “Hey, who turned out the lights?” and of course try to eat you!

 ![Vashta Nerada](/images/docs/vashta_nerada.jpg)